hpl002/Masters_Implementation/readme.md

 7. [Process Simulation Support in BPM Tools: The Case of BPMN](https://core.ac.uk/download/pdf/55638662.pdf)
 8. [Business Process Simulation - A Tool Survey](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.87.8291&rep=rep1&type=pdf)

+9. Discrete-Event Simulation and System Dynamics for Management Decision Making by Sally Brailsford, Leonid Churilov, and Brian Dangerfield

 ## Concepts
 The functionality offerent by the services tie into the concepts and aims that we wish to fulfill.